python/typing/docs/spec/protocol.rst

 ^^^^^^^^^^^^^^^^^^^

 Recursive protocols are also supported.
-Forward references to the protocol class names can be given as strings as specified by :pep:`484`.
+Forward references to the protocol class names can be :ref:`given as strings <forward-references>`.
 Recursive protocols are useful for representing self-referential data structures like trees in an abstract fashion::